stevezieglerva/www.nerdthoughts.net/_drafts/2018-12-how-to-use-a-meeting.md

 * **Have the developer send the meeting invite** - This shows some ownership over the meeting and topic, even if it is just a perception.
 * **Make sure she has a speaking role** - She should have a defined speaking role during the meeting, even if just to review the agenda.
 You can use subsequant meetings to increase the speaking role.
 * **Coach him on how to confidently introduce himself** - A major factor in the perception of the developer's status is his confidence.
-Coach the developer on how to introduce himself with strong, active language: "I'm John Doe and I will be <leading/reviewing/building/showing> ..."
-Be sure to avoid phrases like "I'm here because Steve told me" or "I'll be *helping* Steve to."
+Coach the developer on how to introduce himself with strong, active language: "I'm John Doe and I will be <leading/reviewing/building/showing/designing> ..."
+Be sure to avoid phrases like "I'm here because *Steve told me*" or "I'll be *helping* Steve to <lead/review/build/show/design>."